top of page

 Step 0: Set the Foundation

-• Ideal Customer Profile (ICP): Which companies benefit most from your help?
+• Ideal Customer Profile (ICP): What types of organizations see the greatest ROI from your solutions?

-Here are 10 specific prompts per stage of the Sage framework that you can ask.
+Here are 10 specific prompts you can ask the Sage AI Deal Coach to get started.
 These are designed to help you create, qualify, close, and grow more business.

 1. Create Demand